blooser/youtube-downloader/README.md

 ## Usage

-Youtube downloader's goal is a comfort, downloading a video from youtube is that kind of problem which everyone of us had at least once in life.
-Using this software is human friendly, to add your download you can just past link into input and hit enter or press button but I strongly recommend to just drag a youtube video's thumbnail and drop it into youtube downloader.
+Youtube downloader's goal is a comfort, Using this software is human friendly, to add your download you can just past link into input and hit enter or press button but I strongly recommend to just drag a youtube video's thumbnail and drop it into youtube downloader.